Axel (name)

 Axel (also Aksel) is a Scandinavian, German, French, and Dutch masculine given name.
 In Estonia, Denmark, and Norway the spelling Aksel is more common.
-The Finnish form of the name is Akseli.
-A French feminine form is Axelle.
+The Finnish form of the name is Akseli, while a French feminine form is Axelle.

 Because the Danish archbishop Absalon (1128–1201) was also known as "Axel of Lund", the name has been interpreted as a corruption of the Hebrew name Absalom.
-Axel arose via Axelen from Absalon, possibly by conflation with the existing name Askel, Askil, medieval forms of the Old Norse name Ásketill, from ans "god" and ketill "cauldron/helmet".
+Axel arose via Axelen from Absalon, possibly by conflation with the existing names Askel and Askil, medieval forms of the Old Norse name Ásketill, from ans "god" and ketill "cauldron/helmet".